usarscotus/legal-directory/_frcp/rule_19.md

 ---
 layout: rule
-title: "Rule 19.
-Required Joinder of Parties"
+title: Rule 19.
+Required Joinder of Parties
 permalink: /frcp/rule_19/
 order: 19
+chapter: Title IV.
+Parties
 ---

 (a) Persons Required to Be Joined if Feasible.